rblades/dhworkbook_master/docs/supporting materials/tei.md

 [By M. H. Beals](https://github.com/mhbeals/TEI-Close-Reading); Adapted for HIST3814o by S Graham

-1. You will need the files in [the Crafting Digital History Github module 3 folder](https://github.com/craftingdigitalhistory/module3-wranglingdata).
+1. You will need the files in [the Crafting Digital History Github module 3 folder](https://github.com/craftingdigitalhistory/module3-wranglingdata). **You need the folder `tei-hist3907` **
 2. Select the Clone or Download button and choose download zip to download that repository as a zip file.
 3. Unzip it somewhere handy on your machine.
-Inside will be the subfolder named tei-hist3907.
+Inside will be the subfolder named `tei-hist3907`.
+4. Open the subfolder named `tei-hist3907`.

 This exercise will explore a historical text and help you create a digital record of your analysis